jusbw06/Part_Statistics/README.md

 `save_model`: This function will save your program's 3D model to disk in a file with a size equivalent to whatever was specified by the `MODEL_MEM_SIZE_GB` setting.

-`load_model`: This function loads a particular model save file from disk into memory. this is especially helpful to bypass the excessive wait time imposed by running `build_model`.
+`load_model`: This function loads a particular model save file from disk into memory.
+This is especially helpful to bypass the excessive wait time imposed by running `build_model`.

 `plot`: This function plots the internal 3D model for visualization.
 See the following section for more information.